OUSSAMA-GATTAOUI/DATA-FORGE/README.md

 To contribute improvements to DataForge:

-1. Report issues with detailed reproduction steps
-2. Suggest features with clear use cases
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-3. Submit improvements following the existing code style
+Please follow the existing code style and test thoroughly before submitting.
-4. Test thoroughly before submitting

 ---